 Electricity and Electrocution

-utility company, the duty is to use reasonable care in the installation, operation, and maintenance of their electric lines.
-Thus, when the utility company does not own the equipment or lines which directly cause the injury, but merely passes its electricity through the customer’s facility, the duty is less onerous than the duty of utmost care.
+Accidents other than electrocution that occur on the property of a customer and the utility company does not own the equipment or lines which directly cause the injury, but merely passes its electricity through the customer’s facility and are allegedly caused by negligence of the electric utility company, the duty is less onerous than the duty of utmost care.

 If you have suffered an injury from electricity due to the negligence of another – Don’t delay – Call Clay!
-Our personal injury attorneys can provide an initial consultation FREE of charge to you regardless of whether you retain our services.
+Our personal injury attorneys can provide an initial consultation FREE of charge regardless of whether you retain our services.